steeevan/LabApp/README.md

    - Final documentation.
    - Review and feedback.
    - Project presentation and deployment.

- Communication and Collaboration Tools:
-- Version Control: GitHub (for code repository and version control)
-- Project Management: Trello (for task management and progress tracking)
-- Communication: Slack (for team communication and updates)
-- Documentation: Google Docs (for collaborative documentation)

 This project aims to enhance our skills in developing desktop applications, working with local servers, and managing CSV files effectively.
 By dividing the workload and collaborating efficiently, we will ensure a successful project outcome.

 Feel free to reach out if you have any questions or need further clarifications.
 Let's work together to make this project a success!